llvm/mlir-www/website/content/getting_started/Contributing.md

 We don't accept pull-request on GitHub, instead we use [Phabricator](https://llvm.org/docs/Phabricator.html).
+At the moment you need to also join this [group](https://reviews.llvm.org/project/members/78/) to enable build and test of your Phabricator revisions.

 Once a patch is approved on Phabricator and pass continuous integration checks, it can be pushed directly to the master branch of the repository.